dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 ### <span style="color:#0080ff">statement</span>
 This module contains services to handle the data colected in the various stages of a student answering the quiz, including the start of the quiz, when there's a click in a multiple choice answer, or the quiz is completed.
-*This module is deprecated so, in the future it will disappear and all data is to be handled directly by other elements of the domain.*
+*This module is deprecated.
+In the future it is expected to disappear and all data to be handled directly by other elements of the domain.*

 ### <span style="color:#0080ff">statistics</span>
 This module doesn't have persistent content and is simply used to present data.
+It is however relevant for the business logic as it materializes the gamification aspect of the system, in the form of a stats board.

 ### <span style="color:#0080ff">tournament</span>
 This module contains the business logic related with the tournaments functionality.